How Does Our Midfield Rate with Shiel

 Re: How Does Our Midfield Rate with Shiel

-Yep and the good ordinary footballers are rated a C to Bnudder12 wrote: ↑Thu Oct 11, 2018 5:47 pm I'm becoming disinclined to worry about "ratings" of players, with a few rare exceptions.
+nudder12 wrote: Thu Oct 11, 2018 5:47 pm I'm becoming disinclined to worry about "ratings" of players, with a few rare exceptions.

 These days players don't need to be A+ or B or whatever to be effective.